ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day06/README.md

 The reading phase is similar to Day 4.
 We can track the state of each **group** being processed by using a boolean flag `hasAnswers` (initially set to `false`).
 We read the input file *line by line*, processing one group at a time.

 For each new person found, we increment `passengerCount`, store the raw text line containing their answers, and process their answers.
 When processing a person's answers, we update `answersCount` by processing each answer `ch` found.
-To do this, we can use `answersCount[c]++`;
+To do this, we can use `answersCount[c]++`:
- - if the answer `ch` is already in the map we simply increment its relative frequency.
+ - if the answer `ch` is already in the map, we simply increment its relative frequency.
- - if the asnwer `ch` was not present in the group, we **insert** it with a frequency of 1.
+ - if the answer `ch` was not present in the group, we **insert** it with a frequency of 1.

-Whenever we finish parsing single person's line, we set the flag `hasAnswers` to `true`.
-Each time we encounter a **blank line**, only if `hasAnswers` is also set to `true`, we can the push the fully parsed **group** into a vector `vector<Group> allGroups`.
-As in Day 4, to ensure we don't skip the *very last group*, we do a final *sanity check* using our boolean flag; just in case the input file does not end with a **blank line**.
+Whenever we finish parsing a single person's line, we set the flag `hasAnswers` to `true`.
+Each time we encounter a **blank line**, only if `hasAnswers` is also set to `true`, we can then push the fully parsed **group** into a vector `vector<Group> allGroups`.
+As in Day 4, to ensure we don't skip the *very last group*, we do a final *sanity check* using our boolean flag, just in case the input file does not end with a **blank line**.

 Once we have fully parsed and processed each **group**, since we used `unordered_map<char,int>` to map each **unique** question answered and its relative frequency, the *total number of questions to which anyone answered "yes"* corresponds to the size of the map, meaning the number of **unique** *key:value* pairs.
-So, to find Part 1's solution we can simply sum up the sizes of each groups `answersCount.size()`.
+So, to find Part 1's solution, we can simply sum up the sizes of each group's `answersCount.size()`.

 #### Pseudocode